 In 2016, he formed yet another connection with the Hertfordshire side when his son Zachary was signed to Watford’s youth academy at the age of seven.
-Earlier this year, Zachary and younger brother Elijah, six, led Watford players onto the pitch for their FA Cup final against Manchester City.
+In 2019, Zachary and his younger brother Elijah led Watford players onto the pitch for their FA Cup final against Manchester City.

 He has an enormous sunglasses collection

 Elton’s wacky sunglasses have been his trademark since the 1970s, so it’s not surprising that he has accrued quite a few over the decades – but the sheer number might surprise you.

 The exact size of the collection is a subject of debate, but in 2010 the man himself put the number at 250,000.